About Our Office

 Compliance: ODECE oversees compliance with University policies and procedures and with federal, state, and local laws related to sexual and gender-based harassment and violence (Title IX) and disabilities resources and accommodations (ADA).

-Faculty and Staff Diversity: ODECE supports academic and administrative units with their efforts to recruit a talented and diverse faculty and staff.
-The office provides training, resources, and assistance to search committees to develop candidate pools and search practices for fair, inclusive, and equitable outcomes.
+Faculty and Staff Diversity: ODECE supports academic and administrative units with their efforts to recruit talented faculty and staff in a merit-based, nondiscriminatory manner.
+The office provides training, resources, and assistance to search committees to develop candidate pools that include individuals who have thrived in different environments and would enrich the university with different perspectives, backgrounds, and experiences and to support search practices that ensure the University is hiring the most qualified candidates.

 Strategic Planning: Through a range of services and tools, ODECE supports deans, department chairs and university leaders with the development, implementation, and on-going assessment of inclusive excellence and action plans.

-University Partnerships: ODECE collaborates with students, faculty, and staff across GW to design, implement, and promote programs and events related to diversity, equity and inclusion.
+University Partnerships: ODECE collaborates with students, faculty, and staff across GW to design, implement, and promote programs and events related to inclusive excellence.

 The Title IX Office provides resources and reporting options to students, faculty, and staff who have been impacted by sexual harassment, sexual assault, dating and domestic violence, and stalking.
 The Title IX Office also offers prevention education training programs on how to create and maintain an inclusive educational and workplace environment.

-For general questions, comments, or requests for more information, please call 202-994-7434 or email [email protected].
+For general questions, comments, or requests for more information, please call 202-994-7434 or email inclusion